-You should have noticed that your mixture behaves differently if you handle it slowly with little force or quickly with more force.
-If you stir it slowly or move your hand through it slowly, it behaves more like a liquid.
+You should have noticed that your mixture behaves differently if you handle it slowly with little force as opposed to quickly with more force.
+If you stir it slowly or move your hand through it slowly, it behaves much like a liquid.
 But if you stir it quickly or try to punch the surface, it behaves much more like a solid.